Since 2015

 The 'Stop the Bleed' campaign was initiated by trauma surgeons from the American College of Surgeons who reported that one-third of the children who died at Sandy Hook could have survived if the bystanders had known how to control bleeding and prevent shock until the injured children could be transported.

-Using the official American College of Surgeons approved 'Stop The Bleed' program and with the purchase of demonstration kits, Alliance members already trained will train other Alliance members in our county alliances in the approved techniques of hemorrhage control.
-The trained members will then initiate programs in each county's communities to train potential "bystanders" to control life-threatening blood loss in the event of a traumatic accident (intentional or otherwise.)
+Using the official American College of Surgeons approved 'Stop The Bleed' program and with the purchase of demonstration kits, Alliance members already trained were able to train other Alliance members in our county alliances in the approved techniques of hemorrhage control.
+The trained members then initiated programs in each county's communities to train potential "bystanders" to control life-threatening blood loss in the event of a traumatic accident (intentional or otherwise.)
 The objective of the 'Stop the Bleed' program nationwide is to train as many members of the general public as possible in the techniques required to stop life-threatening blood loss following man-made emergencies such as road traffic accidents, shootings, and stabbings, as well as natural disasters.

 It is hoped that bleeding control will become part of every basic first aid program in much the same way that CPR is now understood and taught to all citizens.